 An integrated, consistent, and well-managed expansion of managed care is essential in future managed care roll outs.
 Interruptions in service or lapses in care resulting from systems or business process changes can be fatal for vulnerable Medicaid clients.
 The upcoming transitions include clients that cannot necessarily communicate their own needs and present much greater challenges.
 By 2016 STAR Kids will provide services to fragile children on Medicaid with significant healthcare needs, and the adult Medicaid populations in nursing homes will be carved into STAR+PLUS.
-By 2020, some or all of the DADS waiver programs for persons with intellectual and developmental disabilities will transfer into STAR+PLUS.
+By 2020, some or all of the DADS waiver programs for persons with intellectual and developmental disabilities will transfer into STAR+PLUS.6

 Future transitions also present new challenges for managed care organizations, requiring attentive oversight by the state.
 The populations that have yet to transition into managed care fear cuts in benefits and services resulting from pressure on managed care organizations to contain costs.
 Some children that will be served in STAR Kids may, in fact, experience drops in benefits as care is coordinated and medically unnecessary services are adjusted.
-In addition, managed care organizations, more accustomed to the acute care arena where improvement in clients' conditions is the norm, have historically not provided services to individuals with intellectual and developmental disabilities or people with severe and persistent mental illness.
-While service coordination for these individuals could certainly be improved by managed care, the long-term needs and diagnoses of these individuals will be new for managed care organizations.
-HHSC and managed care organizations must be diligent in ensuring continuity and quality of care for these vulnerable individuals.
+In addition, managed care organizations, more accustomed to the acute care arena where improvement in clients' conditions is the norm, have historically not provided

-Program

-expertise is

-critical to

-development of

-managed care
+Program expertise is critical to development of managed care contracts.

-contracts.